 Current succession laws

 What is a "normal" family these days?
 I don't think such a thing exists.
 Everyone's circumstances are so different.
 Step families, second, third and fourth marriages, cohabiting couples, are all very commonplace.
-Unfortunately, Scottish succession law hasn't kept up with all of these changes in society and although this is currently under review at the moment with draft legislation on the Scottish Government's agenda for this year, it is likely to be some time before legislation is enacted and better aligned with reality.
+Unfortunately, Scottish succession law hasn't kept up with all of these changes in society and although this is currently under review at the moment, it is likely to be some time before legislation is enacted and better aligned with reality.
 If you die without a Will, there is every chance that the current law does not reflect your situation or your wishes.

 If these are the hidden traps, what are you paying for with a professionally drafted Will?